← Illusions in the Boardroom

 The departure of context-rich engineers is not a retention problem but a structural failure.
 The organisation systematically selects against people who speak in mechanisms and failure modes, rewarding those who speak in roadmaps and strategic narrative.
 Each departure permanently destroys knowledge that was never captured in any artefact.

-A principal engineer at a European insurer with approximately five hundred services and a claims management platform that has been accumulating complexity for fifteen years raises a concern about a dependency that will block the roadmap.
-When the concern is noted but not addressed, she escalates by flagging a risk in an architecture review.
-After that risk is acknowledged but deprioritised, she points out that a commitment made to the board cannot be delivered as described, only to be told to find a way.
+A principal engineer at a European insurer with five hundred services and a fifteen-year-old claims platform raises a concern about a dependency that will block the roadmap, and it is noted but not addressed.
+She escalates it as a risk in an architecture review, where it is acknowledged and deprioritised.
+She points out that a commitment made to the board cannot be delivered as described, and is told to find a way.

-After enough of these exchanges, she stops, not because she has lost the knowledge, but because the cost of stating what she sees has become higher than the cost of staying silent.
-Although she still sees the problems clearly, traces the dependencies in her head, and knows exactly which parts of the system are fragile, she stops writing the emails that would have prevented the next incident.
-This silence is not apathy; it is the rational response to an incentive structure that consistently penalises accuracy.
+After enough of these exchanges she stops, not because she has lost the knowledge but because the cost of stating what she sees has become higher than the cost of staying silent.
+She still traces the dependencies in her head and knows exactly which parts of the system are fragile; she simply stops writing the emails that would have prevented the next incident.
+Her silence is the rational response to an incentive structure that penalises accuracy.

-When she leaves two years later, the knowledge transfer takes zero time because no mechanism exists for it.
-She takes with her a deep understanding of the claims adjudication process, the policy integration constraints, the payment reconciliation edge cases, and the failure modes of the document management service, none of which is captured in any document within the organisation.
-Her replacement arrives with equivalent credentials and no context.
-He spends six months learning what she carried as working knowledge.
-Some of what she knew, he never learns, because it was never written down.
+When she leaves two years later, the knowledge transfer takes zero time, because no mechanism exists for it.
+She takes with her the claims adjudication process, the policy integration constraints, the payment reconciliation edge cases, and the failure modes of the document management service, none of it captured in any document.
+Her replacement arrives with equivalent credentials and no context, and spends six months learning what she carried as working knowledge.
+Some of it he never learns, because it was never written down.

 ...